Web Development

 Introduction to WebSockets

 WebSockets are a protocol for full-duplex communication channels over a single TCP connection.
-Unlike HTTP, WebSockets allow for persistent connections, enabling real-time data transfer between clients and servers.
+In contrast to HTTP, WebSockets allow for real-time data transfer between the client and server with minimal overhead.

 Installing the ws Module